Skip to main content

 Create custom Component implementations

 The Component base class enforces that all descendants are Python dataclass instances.
 That means that users only need to annotate inputs to their Component, and don't need to write __init__ boilerplate.
 In addition to this, any parameter to a Component is serialized when Component.encode() is called.
-Superduper tries to serialize everything as JSON, apart from parameters labelled explicitly in Component._artifacts and parameters which are not easily convertable to and from JSON, for instance functions, classes, and data blobs, such as model weights and tensors.
+Superduper tries to serialize everything as JSON, apart from parameters which are not easily convertable to and from JSON, for instance functions, classes, and data blobs, such as model weights and tensors; these items are serialized using Python serialization.
 The serialized component is saved in the Superduper connection db (metadata goes to db.metadata and blobs to db.artifact_store).

 In order to implement what happens when db.apply(my_component) is called, developers should decorate methods with @trigger('apply').